For consumers For business

 Rated Good On You

-For a brand to be recognised as Rated Good On You they need to be rated “Good” or “Great” on our rating system.
+For a brand to be recognised as Rated Good On You it needs to be rated “Good” or “Great” on our rating system.
 Look out for our Rated Good On You stamp when you’re browsing online stores to know you are shopping your values.

 If you are a brand that would like to be listed on Good On You please first review our ratings guide, and if you wish to proceed, get any ethical and sustainable information on your website, then use this form to start the process.

-Brands that have been independently rated “Good” or “Great”—as well as select second hand and conscious retailers—are offered the opportunity to join our membership network.
+Brands that have been independently rated “Good” or “Great”—as well as select second-hand and values-driven multi-brand retailers—are offered the opportunity to join our membership network.
 Being a member gives brands a platform to promote their high ratings and connect with more conscious consumers.
 Member brands work with our partnerships team to provide exclusive offers to our community and share sponsored stories across our channels.
 If you are a brand already rated “Good” or “Great”, find out how you can promote your rating.

 If you want to know how to improve your Good On You rating or are a retailer looking to understand the impacts of your portfolio of brands, check out Good Measures, the sustainability hub that helps brands of all sizes understand their impacts, get tailored guidance on where to focus, and easily update their Good On You rating.